-4.1 Prosecution
+4. Deterrence

-4.1.1 In terms of proceedings, CTC will ensure consistency in its actions to specific cases and to deter others from committing offences against it.

-4.2 Disciplinary Action

-- 4.2.1 Theft, fraud and corruption are serious offences which may constitute gross misconduct against the council as a corporate body, and officers will face disciplinary action if there is evidence that they have been involved in these activities.
-Disciplinary action will be taken in addition to, or instead of, criminal proceedings depending on the circumstances of each individual case but in a consistent manner. - 4.2.2 Members will face appropriate action under this policy if they are found to have been involved in theft, fraud and corruption against CTC.
+- 4.1 Prosecution - 4.1.1 In terms of proceedings, the Council will ensure consistency in the Council's action in specific cases and to deter others from committing offences against the Authority. - 4.2 Disciplinary Action - 4.2.1 Theft, fraud and corruption are serious offences which may constitute gross misconduct against the Council and employees will face disciplinary action if there is evidence that they have been involved in these activities.
+Disciplinary action will be taken in addition to, or instead of, criminal proceedings depending on the circumstances of each individual case but in a consistent manner. - 4.2.2 Members will face appropriate action under this policy if they are found to have been involved in theft, fraud and corruption against the Council.
 Action will be taken in addition to, or instead of criminal proceedings, depending on the circumstances of each individual case but in a consistent manner.
-If the matter is a breach of the Code of Conduct, this will be dealt with my the Mid Devon District Council Monitoring Officer.
+If the matter is a breach of the Council's Code of Conduct action will be taken in accordance with the Council's Code of Conduct. - 4.4 Publicity - 4.4.1 The Council will optimise the publicity opportunities associated with anti-fraud and corruption activity within the Council. - 4.4.2 In all cases (both Member and Officer) where the Council has suffered a financial loss then the Council will consider the recovery of the loss.

-4.4 Publicity

-4.4.1 CTC will optimise the publicity opportunities associated with anti-fraud and corruption activity.

-- 4.4.2 In all cases (both Members and employees) where CTC has suffered a financial loss, the recovery of the loss will be considered. - 4.4.3 All anti-fraud and corruption activities, including the update of this policy, will be publicised.
+4.4.3 All anti-fraud and corruption activities, including the update of this policy, will be publicised.

-Detection and Investigation
+5. Detection and Investigation

-- 5.1 In addition to Internal Audit, there are numerous systems and management controls in place to deter fraud and corruption but it is often the vigilance of employees and members of the public that aids detection. - 5.2 In some cases frauds are discovered by chance or "tip-off" and CTC will ensure that such information is properly dealt with within its whistle blowing policies. - 5.3 CTC's Disciplinary Procedures will be used to facilitate a thorough investigation of any allegations of improper behaviour by employees.
+- 5.1 In addition to Internal Audit, there are numerous systems and management controls in place to deter fraud and corruption but it is often the vigilance of employees and members of the public that aids detection. - 5.2 In some cases frauds are discovered by chance or "tip-off" and the Council will ensure that such information is properly dealt with within its whistle blowing policies. - 5.3 The Council's Disciplinary Procedures will be used to facilitate a thorough investigation of any allegations of improper behaviour by employees.
 The processes as outlined in paragraph 4.2.2 will cover Members.

-Awareness and Training
+6. Awareness and Training

-6.1 CTC recognises that the continuing success of this strategy and its general credibility will depend in part on the effectiveness of training and awareness for members and officers and accordingly will take appropriate action.
+6.1 The Council recognises that the continuing success of this strategy and its general credibility will depend in part on the effectiveness of training and awareness for members and employees and accordingly will take appropriate action.

-Conclusion
+7. Conclusion

-- 7.1 CTC has always prided itself on setting and maintaining high standards and a culture of openness, with core values of Value, Fairness and Trust.
-This strategy fully supports CTC's desire to maintain an honest authority, free from fraud and corruption. - 7.2 CTC has in place a network of systems and procedures to assist it in dealing with fraud and corruption when it occurs.
-It is determined that these arrangements will keep pace with any future developments in both preventative and detection techniques regarding fraudulent or corrupt activity that may affect its operation. - 7.3 CTC will maintain a continuous review of all these systems and procedures through Internal Audit, within Resources. - 7.4 This policy statement will be reviewed on a regular basis, with a maximum of two years between each review.
+- 7.1 The Council has always prided itself on setting and maintaining high standards and a culture of openness, with core values of Value, Fairness and Trust.
+This strategy fully supports the Council's desire to maintain an honest authority, free from fraud and corruption. - 7.2 The Council has in place a network of systems and procedures to assist it in dealing with fraud and corruption when it occurs.
+It is determined that these arrangements will keep pace with any future developments in both preventative and detection techniques regarding fraudulent or corrupt activity that may affect its operation. - 7.3 The Council will maintain a continuous review of all these systems and procedures through Internal Audit, within Resources. - 7.4 This policy statement will be reviewed on a regular basis, with a maximum of two years between each review.